 ● I feel the burning sensation of healthy shame throughout my body, which may be concentrated around my chest and throat.
 This burning sensation is my natural emotional purification.

-● Allow the healthy shame to burn at the root chakra and energetically come up in a beautiful burning sensation, and beautiful burning light, up out the crown chakra to be released.
+● Allow the healthy shame to burn at the root chakra (base of your spine) and energetically come up in a beautiful burning sensation, and beautiful burning light, up out the crown chakra (top of your head) to be released.

-● Allow the burning to cleanse and detox your body and your soul.
-Open up as much as you can to help this process of physical clearing help heal you.
+● Allow the burning sensations to cleanse and detox your body and Soul.
+Open up as much as you can to support this process of physical cleansing.

 ● I am willing to stay open and experience healthy shame when it is needed.